formly-js/angular-formly/CONTRIBUTING.md

 7. create a PR with a link to the original issue
 8. wait patiently :-)

+#### Notes

-*Note:* Please don't commit any changes to the `dist/` directory.
+- Please don't commit any changes to the `dist/` directory.
 This is only committed for releases.

-*Another Note:* Due to some inconsistencies with angular versions, always use `require('angular-fix')` rather than simply `require('angular')`
+- Due to some inconsistencies with angular versions, always use `require('angular-fix')` rather than simply `require('angular')`
+- If you wish to view your changes visually, you can play around with it in the `local-examples` directory.
+Don't commit anything in this directory, but it's a good sanity check.
+It's just straight JavaScript with an `index.html`.
+I recommend `http-server`.

 ### What do you need help with?